 Composition, Meeting and Attendance of Stake Holder Relationship Committee:

-The Stakeholder Relationship Committee met 4 (Four) times during the year on July 30, 2020, August 29, 2020, November 5, 2020 and February 2, 2021.
+The Stakeholder Relationship Committee met 4 (Four) times during the year.
+The dates on which the meetings were held on dtd.
+May 29,2021, July17,2021, October 25, 2021 and January 1,2022.

 Composition & Attendance of Stakeholder Relationship Committee: